 Throughout the year, Small Factory’s instructors work closely with art therapy professionals at various area hospitals across the NY and NJ region to bring quality arts programming to patients and their families.
 Our instructors offer off-site creative workshops for hospitals, catering to their patients’ specific needs, talents and interests.
 The care and comfort of our students are of the utmost importance during the creative process; therefore, the format in which we teach, whether we collaborate with children and young adults bedside, or teach in a group setting, our goal is to ensure that the creative process is equally exciting, entertaining and educational.

-Small Factory’s Chris Dudick is currently an artist in residence at several hospitals through The Naomi Cohain Foundation’s ArtWorks Intensive Creative Artists in Residence Program (Intensive CAIR).
+Small Factory’s Chris Dudick is currently an artist in residence at several hospitals through Artworks, The Naomi Cohain Foundation’s Intensive Creative Artist in Residence Program (Intensive CAIR).
 The Intensive CAIR program provides creative arts workshops in hospital settings for children and young adults suffering from chronic and life-threatening conditions.
 Weekly, Chris visits and creates art with pediatric patients at Children’s Hospital at Montefiore in Bronx, NY, The University Hospital in Newark, NJ, and at Harlem Hospital in Harlem, NY.

 Small Factory’s Intensive CAIR workshops enable individuals to engage in creative expression while confined to the hospital.
 Collaborative creative arts activities serve to reduce stress and anxiety, decrease attention to pain, and normalize the hospital experience for young patients and their families.